SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/Joint Embedding Predictive Architecture (JEPA).md

 ## I-JEPA: Image-based Joint Embedding Predictive Architecture

 I-JEPA, introduced in 2023, is a non-generative approach for self-supervised learning from images[[1]].
-It uses a multi-block masking strategy to guide the model towards producing semantic representations.
+It uses a multi-block maskaing strategy to guide the model towards producing semantic representations.
 The core components are:

 - Context block: Used to predict representations of target blocks
 - Target block: Regions whose representations are predicted